Shadows Fall: Retribution (2009–2011)

+Shadows Fall performed their single "Still I Rise" on Late Night with Jimmy Fallon on September 3, 2009.
 Shadows Fall released their sixth studio album Retribution on September 15, 2009, through the band's own label, Everblack Industries, which was created in conjunction with Warner Music Group's ILG, Ferret Music and ChannelZERO Entertainment.
 It was released in the UK via Spinefarm Records.
 The album was produced by Chris "Zeuss" Harris.
 Drummer Jason Bittner stated about the band's new material, "The songs are a little more on the darker, angry side... lots of heaviness, lots of crazy guitar, and LOTS of room for me to have some fun.
 There is no doubt in my mind that this will be the best performance of my career, so far, and I owe that to my guys for bringing me incredible riffs to write killer drum parts to."
 The album debuted at number 34 on the Billboard 200 and 3 on the Hard Rock Charts.
 The album was met with positive reception; Greg Parto from AllMusic praised the guitar and stated “Shadows Fall have made quite the roaring return with Retribution.”

 During the fall of 2009 the band was appearing on the 'Shock & Raw' tour of North America with 2Cents, Otep & Five Finger Death Punch.
+In February and March 2010, Shadows Fall embarked on their first headlining tour of Canada with Bison B.C. and Baptized in Blood serving as support.
 After a South American tour, Shadows Fall performed on the Jägermeister Stage in the 2010 Rockstar Mayhem Festival in July and August 2010, as well as supporting Lamb of God.
+During a show in Toronto, Canada on March 4, 2010 Testament guitarist Alex Skolnik joined the band on stage to perform their cover of "Bark at the Moon."
 Shadows Fall released a live CD/DVD, Madness in Manila: Shadows Fall Live in the Philippines 2009, on October 26.